 Today's the big day: I'm 100 years old.
 Of course, I keep reminding Linda that back on Earth I'm only 86 (and she's barely 85!).
 Anyway, we're spending the day in the holoprogram I picked out last spring, the Las Vegas Luxor honeymoon suite, circa 1995.
 The rest of Linda's presents are appropriate to the setting.
 That's all I'll say here.
 Even in Etherspace there are circles of confidentiality.

 So, let me know when you're coming across. (-: Ha ha, only serious.
 I really do get that you're ready for it though.
 I wouldn't say it if I didn't!
 Anyway, there's an open house at 4:00 PM on the 18th, your time.
 I'd love to have you there.

 Call back anytime, I'll set the machine if it's nighttime.
 You've got a day or else it's your 50! :-) See ya, jerk

-If these issues interest you, you would also enjoy the movie Robot Stories, particularly its last segment "Clay".
+If these issues interest you, you may also enjoy the movie Robot Stories, particularly its last segment "Clay".

 Several other types of uploading are described at this page

 This page was last updated on 2014 Dec 03. s.11